FundsToVotes/serverside/README.md

 ## API Endpoints

 The custom backend currently supports two endpoints.
-They both accept GET requests with query parameters over HTTPS.
+They both accept GET requests over HTTPS, and use query parameters.
 They do not support HTTP requests, or any other request types or methods.

 ### Bills - https://api.fundstovotes.info/billstest?member_id=K000388